Underground plumbing repair without the mess

 - narrow yards that are too small to accommodate heavy equipment

 Minimally invasive sewer repairs come in many different forms.
 Choosing which variation of trenchless sewer repair to use depends on the nature of the project.
 There are four main varieties of trenchless sewer repair.

 Pipe bursting is a trenchless sewer line repair technique that pulls a new pipe through the path of the old pipe.
 During this process, the original damaged pipe bursts apart and is replaced with a new problem-free pipe.
 This is accomplished in the following manner.
 A high-strength steel cable is first fed through the existing sewer line.
 The new pipe, along with a “bursting” head, is attached to one end of the cable.
 On the other end, a high-powered hydraulic pulling device is set in place.
-The new pipe and bursting head are then pulled through the old pipe by the hydraulic pulling device.
+This new pipe and bursting head are then pulled through the old pipe by the hydraulic pulling device.
 The force breaks apart – or bursts – the old pipe as it happens.
 Pipe bursting is extremely powerful and can break through even old cast iron piping.
 Pipe bursting usually uses hyper-durable HDPE piping.
 This pipe fuses together, thus eliminating problem areas around joints.

 Pipe coating is a trenchless sewer line repair technique that covers the problem areas of a pipe with new durable material.
 The inside of the damaged pipe is painted with a specialized durable epoxy resin.
 This resin seals problematic pipe joints, cracks, and defects.
 The resin inhibits root intrusion and any other issues that lend themselves to clogs.
 Pipe coating is truly a trenchless system.
 The specialized machinery required can operate through almost any available clean-out or equivalent and is truly a trenchless repair method.